 Our entire island is only about 8 square miles.
 So while we’re big in Conch spirit, we’re pretty small in size, which makes biking the perfect mode of transportation.
 Here’s how to bike Key West the right way:

 These easy-going side streets are marked with signs that let drivers know that they’re in a popular biking area, to keep it slow, and to stay alert.
-Our most popular route is the Inner City Connector that passes through the heart of Key West via quiet neighborhoods.
-Use this route if you want to avoid heavy traffic.
+A popular route is the Crosstown Greenway that passes through the heart of Key West via quiet neighborhoods.
+Use this route if you want to avoid heavy traffic or high wind.

 Bike lanes are part of the roadway intended to provide bicyclists traveling less than the speed limit with a more “comfortable” experience.
 Bike lanes are intended as “preferential use” lanes, not mandatory use lanes.
 If you are traveling at or above the speed limit or you feel unsafe, for example next to the door zone of parked cars, you have the legal right to take the vehicle lane.
 (Florida Law details here).